lraycheva/core/tutorials/guides/01_javascript/javascript.md

 stocksApp.start({ channel: currentChannel }).catch(console.error);
 ```

-Now go to the **Stocks** application, find the `TODO: Chapter 7.2` comment and use the following to receive and join the Channel:
+Now go to the **Stocks** app, find the `TODO: Chapter 7.2` comment and use the following to receive and join the Channel:

 ```javascript
 // In `start()`.